renebrandel/amplify-cdk-construct-sample/README.md

-# Test the Amplify GraphQL API L3 CDK construct (pre-alpha)
+# Sample for the Amplify GraphQL API L3 CDK construct

-🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧

-**DO NOT USE IN PRODUCTION ENVIRONMENTS - FOR TESTING ONLY**

-🚧 🚧 🚧 🚧 🚧 🚧 🚧 🚧

-This is a sample repository showcasing the Amplify GraphQL API L3 CDK construct (pre-alpha) in action.
+This is a sample repository showcasing the Amplify GraphQL API L3 CDK construct in action.
 It allows you to leverage all the benefits of the Amplify GraphQL directives (`@model`, `@auth`, etc.) via CDK.

 ## Key features
 - 🔗 **GraphQL APIs and connected DynamoDB tables with a single schema**